ipfs/kubo/docs/customizing.md

 ## Kubo Plugins
 Kubo plugins are a set of interfaces that may be implemented and injected into Kubo.
 Generally you should recompile the Kubo binary with your plugins added.
 A popular example of a Kubo plugin is [go-ds-s3](https://github.com/ipfs/go-ds-s3), which can be used to store blocks in Amazon S3.

+Some plugins, such as the `fx` plugin, allow deep customization of Kubo internals.
+As a result, Kubo maintainers can't guarantee backwards compatibility with these, so you may need to adapt to breaking changes when upgrading to new Kubo versions.

 For more information about the different types of Kubo plugins, see [plugins.md](./plugins.md).